 Adopt one or more of these simple, painless strategies to help lose weight without going on a “diet”:

-- Choose Liquid Calories Wisely.
-Sweetened drinks pile on the calories, but don’t reduce hunger like solid foods do.
+Sweetened drinks pile on the calories, but don’t reduce hunger as solid foods do.
 Satisfy your thirst with water, sparkling water with citrus, skim or low-fat milk, or small portions of 100% fruit juice.
 Try a glass of nutritious and low-calorie vegetable juice to hold you over if you get hungry between meals.
 Be careful of alcohol calories, which add up quickly.
 If you tend to drink a glass or two of wine or a cocktail on most days, limiting alcohol to the weekends can be a huge calorie saver.

-- Eat More Produce.
-Eating lots of low-calorie, high-volume fruits and vegetables crowds out other foods that are higher in fat and calories.
+Eating lots of low-calorie, high-volume fruits and vegetables crowd out other foods that are higher in fat and calories.
 Move the meat off the center of your plate and pile on the vegetables.
-Or try starting lunch or dinner with a vegetable salad or bowl of broth-based soup, suggests Barbara Rolls, PhD, author of The Volumetrics Eating Plan.
+Or try starting lunch or dinner with a vegetable salad or bowl of broth-based soup, suggests Barbara Rolls, Ph.D., author of The Volumetrics Eating Plan.
 The U.S. government’s 2005 Dietary Guidelines suggest that adults get 7-13 cups of produce daily.
 Ward says that’s not really so difficult: “Stock your kitchen with plenty of fruits and vegetables and at every meal and snack, include a few servings,” she says.
 “Your diet will be enriched with vitamins, minerals, phytonutrients, fiber, and if you fill up on super-nutritious produce, you won’t be reaching for the cookie jar.”

-- Go for the Grain.
 By substituting whole grains for refined grains like white bread, cakes, cookies, and pretzels, you add much-needed fiber and will fill up faster so you’re more likely to eat a reasonable portion.
-Choose whole-wheat breads and pastas, brown rice, bran flakes, popcorn, and whole-rye crackers.
+Choose whole-wheat bread and pasta, brown rice, bran flakes, popcorn, and whole-rye crackers.

-- Have Protein at Every Meal and Snack.
 Adding a source of lean or low-fat protein to each meal and snack will help keep you feeling full longer so you’re less likely to overeat.
-Try low-fat yogurt, small portion of nuts, peanut butter, eggs, beans, or lean meats.
+Try low-fat yogurt, a small portion of nuts, peanut butter, eggs, beans, or lean meats.
 Experts also recommend eating small, frequent meals and snacks (every 3-4 hours), to keep your blood sugar levels steady and to avoid overindulging.

-- Switch to Lighter Alternatives.
 Whenever you can, use the low-fat versions of salad dressings, mayonnaise, dairy products, and other products.
 “You can trim calories effortlessly if you use low-fat and lighter products, and if the product is mixed in with other ingredients, no one will ever notice,” says Magee.
-More smart substitutions: Use salsa or hummus as a dip; spread sandwiches with mustard instead of mayo; eat plain roasted sweet potatoes instead of loaded white potatoes; use skim milk instead of cream in your coffee; hold the cheese on sandwiches; and use a little vinaigrette on your salad instead of piling on the creamy dressing.
+More smart substitutions: Use salsa or hummus as a dip; spread sandwiches with mustard instead of mayo; eat plain roasted sweet potatoes instead of loaded white potatoes; use skim milk instead of cream in your coffee; hold the cheese on sandwiches, and use a little vinaigrette on your salad instead of piling on the creamy dressing.